FilmColors/VIAN/_docs/source/user_interface/perspectives.rst

 Normal Perspective
 ******************

+The Normal Perspective rearranges all the elements to the state when the program is started.
-The Annotation Perspective displays all necessary widgets for *Segmenting* and *Annotating* a film, including the *Timeline*, *Outliner*, *Inspector* and the Toolbars.
+*Timeline*, *Outliner*, *Inspector* and the Toolbars.

 .. figure:: user_interface.png